NateTurman/NateT2/index.md

 I am starting my coding Journey on 8/21/23

-## Overview of Hacks, Study and Tangibles
-Blogging in GitHub pages is a way to learn and code at the same time.

 # Hello
 Today is 8/23/23 and that is the day my website opened.
 This website was made in a Computer Science class and it was a small challenge to make.
 I am glad that it it finally working.